wowjyu/MultiVision/README.md

 ## Content
 This repo is under construction.
 - [x] The trained model and demo
+- [ ] Tutorial for running the scoring model
+- [ ] The visual encoding recommender
 - [ ] The interface
 - [ ] The training script